jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_setup.rst

 .. note::
- This procedure only needs to be completed once per course, but it must be complete before the course team begins to add videos to the course in Studio.
+ This procedure only needs to be completed once per course, but it must be completed before the course team begins to add videos to the course in Studio.

 #.
 In your browser, access YouTube by going to https://cms.youtube.com.